BoksBurger/Superb-IMG-Nav-Plugin/README.md

 ```
 showHint: Boolean - Descide whether to display of instructions.
 Default false;
 hintText: String - Custom instruction / hint text
-loopImages: Boolean - Depending on the direction we returns to the first / last image when the end is reached.
+loopImages: Boolean - Depending on the direction we return to the first / last image when the end is reached.
 width: Integer - Custom width option.
 Default | 300
 height: Integer - Custom height option.
 Default | 300
 roundCorners: Integer - Adds a rounded corner to the interface.
 Default | 0.